 The sculptural articulations of Stone (Butch) are created by plaster casting directly in crevices in natural rock formations at Godrevy Point, St Ives Bay, Cornwall and The Bridestones, West Yorkshire.
 The ‘sculptural void’ makes physical a negative space created by the power of the sea and air.
 The sculptures embody a space that is shifting and fluid, reclaiming a natural space for Queer and Butch identity from a history of being deemed ‘against nature’.
 Robertson sees the natural stone formations as queer forms and changing bodies that are not set in stone, but revealed to us over a long period of time, as fluid structures shaped by water and erosion.
 Queer bodies which are as fluid as the water that shapes them and as plural as the grains of sand that erode them.

 Ro Robertson (they/them) (b.
 Sunderland 1984) is a contemporary artist based in West Cornwall.
 They obtained their BA in Fine Art from the Manchester School of Art in 2010.
+In September 2022, Robertson unveiled a new outdoor sculpture Drench in Regent’s Park, London as part of Frieze Sculpture 2022 curated by Clare Lilley.
 From June 2021 to April 2022, Robertson’s first public sculpture Stone (Butch) was installed at London’s iconic Gherkin skyscraper, commissioned for the 10th edition of Sculpture in the City.
-Stone (Butch) is currently installed at Yorkshire Sculpture Park as part of The Summer of Love open air programme.
+Stone (Butch) is now installed at Yorkshire Sculpture Park, Wakefield, where is it part of the permanent collection.
 Their second public sculpture – commissioned by the City of Sunderland Council as a legacy to the 700 women who worked in Sunderland’s shipyards – will be unveiled later this year.
 Their work and writing are featured in Breaking the Mould: Sculpture by Women Since 1945, (London: Hayward Gallery Publishing, 2020) which was published on the occasion of the eponymous Arts Council Collection exhibition.
-Their work is currently on view in the group exhibition Into Abstraction at the Hepworth Wakefield until September 2022.
-In July 2022, they will participate in the group exhibition On Queer Ground at the Yorkshire Sculpture Park.
-Robertson presented Subterrane their first solo exhibition at Maximillian William, London in October 2021; during the same month, they exhibited in the group exhibition Seen at the Newlyn Art Gallery & The Exchange, Cornwall.
+Their work is currently on view in the group exhibition Into Abstraction at the Hepworth Wakefield.
+Robertson presented Subterrane, their first solo exhibition at Maximillian William, London in October 2021; during the same month, they exhibited in the group exhibition Seen at the Newlyn Art Gallery & The Exchange, Cornwall.
 While Associate Artist during the 2019 Yorkshire Sculpture International, Robertson presented a solo display, Stone (Butch), at The Hepworth Wakefield, 2019 and exhibited in the group exhibition Associated Matter at the Yorkshire Sculpture Park, Yorkshire, 2019.
-Works by Robertson are held in the collection of the Sainsbury Centre for Visual Arts and The Hepworth Wakefield and were included in the institution’s group exhibition Vision & Reality: 100 Years of Contemporary Art in Wakefield, 2020.
-In July 2022, they will participate in the group exhibition On Queer Ground at the Yorkshire Sculpture Park and in February 2023 they will participate in the group exhibition TRICKSTER FIGURES: sculpture and the body curated by Jes Fernie at MK Gallery, Milton Keynes.
+Works by Robertson are also held in the collection of the Sainsbury Centre for Visual Arts and The Hepworth Wakefield and were included in the institution’s group exhibition Vision & Reality: 100 Years of Contemporary Art in Wakefield, 2020.
+In February 2023 they will participate in the group exhibition TRICKSTER FIGURES: sculpture and the body curated by Jes Fernie at MK Gallery, Milton Keynes.

 Emii Alrai, Huma Bhabha, Michelle Williams Gamaker, Henri Gaudier-Brzeska, Barbara Hepworth, Thomas Houseago, Donald Locke, TARWUK, Rosanne Robertson, Ellen Jane Rogers and Lydia Silvestri